Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.02.29 (Xilmi)
+- Successfull execution of a sabotage-mission will now also provide a full scan of the target-system and thus allow the system to be invaded.

 2024.02.24 (BR)
 - New option for the player to vote first or Last.
 - Command Console: Fixed wrong list number display on Guide pop-up.